"Citizens choose Europe" - marches with EU flags on Georgia's Independence Day. Photo report

 “The government of Georgia is pursuing an anti-Western policy” – President Salome Zurabishvili

-President Salome Zurabishvili, after congratulating the people on Independence Day, criticised the government for its “anti-Western policy” and “not caring about the honor and dignity of its own citizens.”
+President Salome Zurabishvili, after congratulating the people on Independence Day, criticized the government for its “anti-Western policy” and “not caring about the honor and dignity of its own citizens.”

 The President said that members of the government were sending their children to Europe and America while making anti-Western statements.

-Zurabishvili also once again spoke sharply about the restoration of direct flights with Russia.
+Zurabishvili once again criticized the restoration of direct flights with Russia.